microsoft/reverse-proxy/docs/docfx/articles/dests-health-checks.md

 (Evaluate new destination active health states using probing results)
         |
         V
-IActiveHealthCheckPolicy --(update for each)--> DestinationInfo.Health.Active
+IActiveHealthCheckPolicy --(New active health state)--> IDestinationHealthUpdater --(Update for each)--> DestinationInfo.Health.Active
 ```
 There are default built-in implementations for all of the aforementioned components which can also be replaced with custom ones when necessary.